R-Rothrock/Predicting-work/README.md

 ![Previous loss graph](https://github.com/R-Rothrock/Predicting-work/blob/f8c8c7f970d19d033a62a0fc8097dc8970bb31d0/assets/asset2.png)

 I will be sure to continue adding data as time passes.
+In the meantime, though, I seem to be getting marginally worse results.
+If you take the time to look in the `./assets` directory, you can reference `asset1.png` as the results of the first week of data, `asset2.png` for the next week, etc. This latest week it took over 70 epochs to get a loss of less than %40.

 NOTE
 ---